FullStaQD/architecture/docs/06_runtime_view.md

     - Gives the Simulation App a collision probability

 8. Cross-Entropy Loss
-    - Calculates the loss of the probabilities
+    - Calculates the loss of the probabilities of the features

 10. Backpropagation
-    - Takes in the loss and calculates the loss gradient
+    - Takes in the loss of the features and calculates the loss gradient

 12. Adaptive Moment Estimation (ADAM)
     - Uses the loss gradient to optimize the parameter of the quantum neural network.